 1. Which is a better storage solution, a regular storage unit or a moving container?

-3. Why are storage prices so different?
+3. Why do storage unit prices vary so widely?

-Read the fine print and make sure you know exactly what you’re getting before signing on the dotted line.
+It’s imperative to read the fine print and make sure you know exactly what you’re getting before signing on the dotted line.

-4. What are the most common storage unit sizes?
+4. What is the most popular storage unit size?

 The most popular storage unit size is 10 x 10 feet, which is about half the size of a one-car garage.
 That’s typically big enough to hold the contents of a two-bedroom apartment (furniture and boxes).